Data leak in the Ministry of Foreign Affairs: Rice registration at risk!

 In urgent cases, the Austrian representative authorities and the Foreign Ministry can be reached around the clock at +43 1 90115 4411.
 The ministry ensures that any information will be provided for this incident in the future if there are new knowledge.

-Data obtained by criminals can be misused for attempts to fraud.
+Data obtained from criminals can be misused for attempts to fraud.
 In particular, those affected should pay attention to fraudulent mail, emails, SMS or calls, in which further personal data or access to online banking is asked.
 There is a risk that criminals make purchases with stolen data or even use sensitive information such as passwords or payment information.

-affected people are strongly recommended to change their passwords immediately, especially in other places where similar passwords are used.
+Those affected are strongly recommended to change their passwords immediately, especially in other places where similar passwords are used.
 In the event of suspicious debit from the account or credit card, the bank should be contacted immediately.